yiakwy/SEMANTIC_VISUAL_SUPPORTED_ODEMETRY/README.md

 ### Step2: Install anaconda conda and create virtual environments with python3.6 by conda

-This will install c++ development libraries together with ros packages.
+The above step will install c++ development libraries together with ros packages.

 ### Step3: Install python dependencies

-This step will creates environment to run python codes inside projects, which `including all in one` Semantic Visual Supported Odemetry \(SVOSO\) tracker in "${ROOT}/notebooks/svso_tracker.ipynb" and packages in "${ROOT}/python"
+This step creates environment to run python codes inside the project, which `including all in one` Semantic Visual Supported Odemetry \(SVOSO\) tracker in "${ROOT}/notebooks/svso_tracker.ipynb" and python implementation of svso in "${ROOT}/python"

 > bash scripts/init_python.sh